I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_iscsi_redirectportalinfo.md

 ## Members

+`UniqueConnectionId`

+The connection identifier (ID) that the operating system and application software use to uniquely identify the connection.
+The <a href="https://msdn.microsoft.com/library/windows/hardware/ff561599">LoginToTarget</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff550121">AddConnectionToSession</a> methods both return this value in the UniqueConnectionId parameter.
+This value is not to be confused with the connection ID (CID).

 `OriginalIPAddr`

 This is the original IP address given during login from which redirection is to be set, and the IP address is provided via the ISCSI_IP_Address structure.